 This course is the study of mathematical properties of sets and systems that have a countable (discrete) number of elements.
 Topics in the course include election theory, fair decision, apportionment, graph theory and recursion.

-Algebra I or Geometry and either Algebra II or Algebra, Functions, and Data Analysis
+High School Credits: 1 School Level: High School Grade: 10, 11, 12 Prerequisites: Algebra II or Algebra Functions and Data Analysis